Azure/terraform/quickstart/201-azfw-with-ipgroups/readme.md

 # Deploying Azure Firewall with IP Groups

-This template deploys an [Azure Firewall](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/firewall) with [IP Groups](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/ip_group)
+This template deploys an [Azure Firewall](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/firewall) with [IP Groups](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/ip_group) used in a network rule and application rule.
+An IP Group is a top-level resource that allows you to define and group IP addresses, ranges, and subnets into a single object.
+IP Group is useful for managing IP addresses in Azure Firewall rules.

 ## Terraform resource types